All Products

 Partition and format the data disk on a Linux server

-1. Connect to the Linux server and install Parted and e2fsprogs.
+1. Connect to the server and install the required tools

-2. Run the following commands to switch to the root user and go back to the root directory:
+b.
+Switch to the root user and go to the root directory:

 sudo su root